aleasoluciones/docsis/README.md

 Linux/Unix
 ----------

 This was tested on Ubuntu 14.04 amd64 (little endian) ~~and Debian 7.5 Sparc64 (big endian)~~ and it is known to work without issues.
-It is know to have issues on Sparc64 (big endian) CPU.
+It is known to have issues on Sparc64 (big endian) CPU.

 Dependencies: